hashbite/consent-manager/README.md

 **Integration State**

-This state keeps track of all available integrations provided to `<PrivacyManager />`
+This state keeps track of all available integrations provided to `<ConsentManager />`

 **Decisions State**